SpektroAudio/NGEN-UserManual/docs/generators.md

 Samba is a percussive generator inspired by the Brazilian genre and based on a 4-part euclidean sequencer.
 All four parts are controlled by shared parameters.
 Although named after a specific genre, Samba is capable of generating percussing rhythms/grooves that can be used for all kinds of different genres.

+Note Length Modes:

+• **FIXED**: All notes have the same length (1/16).
+• **DYNAMIC 1**: Sets the length of the notes based on the length of each part's sequence.
+• **DYNAMIC 2**: Sets the length of the notes based on the number of notes in each part's sequence.

 **Parameter List:**